eclipse-bluechi/bluechi/doc/docs/index.md

-# BlueChi
+# Eclipse BlueChi&trade;

-## What is BlueChi?
+## What is Eclipse BlueChi?

-BlueChi (formerly known as hirte) is a deterministic multi-node service controller.
+Eclipse BlueChi (formerly known as hirte) is a deterministic multi-node service controller.

 BlueChi can manage the states of different services across multiple nodes with a focus on highly regulated industries, such as those requiring functional safety.